overhangio/tutor/docs/gettingstarted/quickstart.rst

 The whole procedure should require less than 10 minutes, on a server with good bandwidth.
 Note that your host environment will not be affected in any way, since everything runs inside docker containers.
 Root access is not even necessary.

-There's a lot more to Tutor than that!
-To learn more about what you can do with Tutor and Open edX, check out the :ref:`whatnext` section.
 If the launch installation method above somehow didn't work for you, check out the :ref:`troubleshooting` guide.